Overview

 • Minimally invasive surgery.
 A heart surgeon does the surgery through small cuts in the chest.
 Minimally invasive heart surgery might be called port-access or keyhole surgery.

-After the surgery is done, the health care providers restore your heartbeat in the operating room and stop the heart-lung machine.
+After the surgery is done, the healthcare team restores your heartbeat in the operating room and stops the heart-lung machine.
 The surgeon uses wire to close the chest bone.
 The wire stays in your body after the bone heals.

 After the procedure

-After coronary artery bypass surgery, a team of health care providers checks on you and makes sure you are as comfortable as possible.
+After coronary artery bypass surgery, your healthcare team checks on you and makes sure you are as comfortable as possible.
 You may feel sore and confused when you wake up.
 You can usually expect the following:

 • Breathing tube.
 The breathing tube stays in your throat until you wake up and can breathe on your own.

 • Hospital stay.
 Expect to spend 1 to 2 days in a hospital intensive care unit.
-The length of your entire hospital stay depends on how you recover and if you have complications.
+How long you stay in the hospital depends on how you recover and if you have complications.
 Some people who have coronary artery bypass surgery go home within a week.

 • Heart rhythm and breathing checks.
-Your health care team watches you closely after surgery to check for complications.
+Your healthcare team watches you closely after surgery to check for complications and to take your temperature.
 Machines record your breathing and heart rhythm.
-You have frequent temperature checks.

 • Medicines.
-Medicines are given to you by IV to reduce pain and prevent complications such as blood clots.
-If you don't already take a daily aspirin, your health care provider may recommend you do so.
+You get medicines to reduce pain and prevent complications such as blood clots.
+If you don't already take a daily aspirin, your healthcare professional may recommend you do so.
 You may need to take the aspirin every day for life.
 There are specific medical recommendations about who benefits from aspirin therapy.
-Talk to your health care provider about aspirin use.
+Talk with your healthcare professional about aspirin use.

 After surgery and when you're at home, you need to watch for symptoms of complications.
-Call your health care provider if you have:
+Call your healthcare team if you have:

 • Fever.